 Costco last month declared a special dividend of $7 per share, or about $3 billion.
 To pay for it, the company borrowed $3.5 billion.
 That caused Fitch, a rating agency, to downgrade Costco, though its rating remains relatively high.
 Costco declined to comment.

-The move was prudent, Chief Financial Officer Donald Berg said on the call, because "we have a proven track record as strong stewards of capital."
+The move was prudent, Chief Financial Officer Donald Berg said, because "we have a proven track record as strong stewards of capital."

-"Our recent dividend announcement reinforces our position as a company focused on delivering superior risk-adjusted returns for all of our shareholders," Berg said.
-Brown-Forman did not respond to a request for further comment.
+"Our recent dividend announcement reinforces our position as a company focused on delivering superior risk-adjusted returns for all of our shareholders," Berg said on the call.